runtimeverification/k-editor-support/k-vscode/README.md

 Kframework syntax highlight for VSCode.

-The official extension maintained by RuntimeVerification.
+The official extension maintained by Runtime Verification Inc. and comunity contributors.

 ### Build & Install